 On the way, we will visit the Alaska Wildlife Conservation Center, a sanctuary for the preservation of Alaskan native wildlife in a natural setting.
 The wildlife includes bison, elk, bears, musk ox, moose, wolves and reindeer (you won’t come across many of them in the Australian bush!).

 Dinner tonight is at the spectacular Seven Glaciers Restaurant perched on Mount Alyeska and is so-named because of the seven hanging glaciers visible from Girdwood Valley.
 Our dining journey begins with a tram ride high above the treetops, followed by an elevator lift, then a stroll along a golden carpet, past a glimmering glass-and-steel wine-tower wall and into a dining room radiating the colours of alpenglow and glacial ice.
 This excellent restaurant is one of only three Four Diamond restaurants in Alaska.
-And you can show up in furs and heels or blue jeans and work boots and no one will blink an eye in this dress-code-free state.

 Some free time this morning to enjoy the ambience of Alaska’s premier year-round resort destination.